-Practice make perfect.
+Practice makes perfect.
 Or at least it helps you avoid a family disaster when an emergency happens.
 Learn the potential hiccups and pitfalls of your plan before you have to use it when it matters.
 Don’t get caught off guard by a poorly communicated change.
 Keep everyone up to date when you first make the plan, and with every change.
 Make sure everyone knows where the plan is kept and has access to it in an emergency.

 Filling in the Basic Emergency Plan Template

 Now that we have covered the basic steps, we’ll go over how to fill out the template.
 First, you will need to download and print the template.
-It is a quick three page PDF that broadly covers what you need to review for your basic emergency plan.
+It is a quick three-page PDF that broadly covers what you need to review for your basic emergency plan.
 Here is the download link:

 Page 1: Contact Information

 - Fill in your last name and home address and the date you are revising your plan.

 - Fill in your family info, including yourself.
 Put the main contact at the top line.
 The name field is for your first name or what you go by.
 The best phone to reach you (usually a cell phone), your blood type, and any extra descriptions, medical info, or special needs.
 I typically include allergy information in this area even though it is redundant with your medical files.